molindo/scrutineer/README.md

 Scrutineer picks up that:

-* ID '2' is missing from ElasticSearch
+* ID '2' is missing from Elasticsearch
-* ID '5' was deleted from the database at some point, but ElasticSearch still has it in there
+* ID '5' was deleted from the database at some point, but Elasticsearch still has it in there
-* ID '6' is visible in ElasticSearch but appears to have the wrong version
+* ID '6' is visible in Elasticsearch but appears to have the wrong version

 Running Scrutineer
 ==================